What are Computer Buses?-Types of Computer Buses

 - The data bus carries the data to the CPU.

 The number of lines in the address bus determines the maximum number of memory addresses.
 If an address bus has 8 lines, the maximum number of memory locations that can be addressed is 28 = 256.
-The computers used today have32-bit address lines.
-These computers can access 4GB of memory.
+The computers used today have 32-bit address lines and can access 4GB of memory.

 Control Bus

-The control bus is used to transmit different commands from one component to another component.
-For example, if the CPU wants to read data from the main memory, it uses a control bus to send the memory read command to the main memory of the computer.
+The control bus transmits different commands from one component to another.
+For example, if the CPU wants to read data from the main memory, it uses a control bus to send the memory read command to the computer’s main memory.

-The control bus is also used to transmit control signals like ACKS (Acknowledgement signals).
+The control bus also transmits control signals like ACKS (Acknowledgement signals).
 A control signal contains the following:

-Timing Information: It specifies the time for which a device can use data and address bus.
+Timing Information: It specifies when a device can use data and address the bus.

 Command Signal: It specifies the type of operation to be performed.

-Suppose that CPU gives a command to the main memory to write data.
-The memory ends an acknowledgment signal to the CPU after writing the data successfully.
-CPU receives e signal and then moves to perform some other action.
+Suppose the CPU commands the main memory to write data.
+After writing the data successfully, the memory sends an acknowledgement signal to the CPU.
+The CPU receives this signal and then moves to perform some other action.

 Leave a Reply